dmolsen/lazyBlock/README.md

 ### The Mark-up

-The key to setting up your mark-up to work with lazyBlock is to make sure that the IDs for your clickable element and your content element share the same base and follow the convention `[shared-base]-link`, `[shared-base]-source`, and `[shared-base]-target` respectively. lazyBlock will then work auto-magically.
-Obviously, the content in your content element must also be commented out.
+The key to setting up your mark-up to work with lazyBlock is to make sure that the IDs for your clickable element, your content source element, and content target element share the same base and follow the convention `[shared-base]-link`, `[shared-base]-source`, and `[shared-base]-target` respectively. lazyBlock will then work auto-magically.
 In the demo you can see that the shared base is "related-shirts."

 The clickable element from the demo: